citizenfx/natives/PED/IsPedDeadOrDying.md

 BOOL IS_PED_DEAD_OR_DYING(Ped ped, BOOL p1);
 ```

+Returns true if the ped is dying, p1 seems to always be passed 1.

 ```
-Seems to consistently return true if the ped is dead.
-p1 is always passed 1 in the scripts.
 I suggest to remove "OR_DYING" part, because it does not detect dying phase.
-That's what the devs call it, cry about it.
-lol
-that's a good meme right there.
 ```

 ## Parameters
-* **ped**:
+* **ped**: the ped to check
 * **p1**:

 ## Return value
+Returns true if the player is dead, false otherwise.